MoniaJ/django-carrots/source/index.rst

 Django Carrots Manual
 =====================

-This is a manual to learn Python and Django.
+This is a manual to learn Python and Django or Flask.
 Even if you cannot program yet, you should be able to create your own website by following the manual and doing all the exercises.

-The manual is a part of the Django Carrots workshop organized by Geek Girls Carrots.
+The manual is a part of the PyCode Carrots workshop organized by Geek Girls Carrots.
 You can use it to organize your own workshops or for self-study.
 If you decide to use the manual, we would be grateful if you contact us (however it is optional).